Muts256/Threat-Hunt/CorpHealth_Traceback.md

 Result
 ![image alt](1a)

-*Question: What is the compromised Device Name*
+*Question: What is the compromised Device Name?*
 ```
 ch-ops-wks02
 ```